 Any kind of orange will work fine in this but the blood orangeseason is just starting and it really takes the sauce to a heavenly level.
 You could also use a mix of whatever orange you can find and a ruby red grapefruit.
 That’s what blood oranges really are: a cross between an orange and a grapefruit.

 - 12 oz fresh cranberries

 - ¼ c granulated sugar or maple syrup to taste

 - the juice from 2 blood oranges

 - 1 tsp vanilla extract

-Add the cranberries, sugar and orange juice to a sauce pan.
+- Add the cranberries, sugar or maple syrup and orange juice to a sauce pan.
 Bring to a simmer and cook on low flame for 5 minutes or until the cranberries pop and start to soften.
 Stir in the vanilla & orange zest and cook for one more minute.